-Thanks to a generous donor, the Campers' Guild program will be expanding tremendously this year.
-Stay tuned for exciting things to come!
+Thanks to a generous donor, the Campers' Guild program will be expanding tremendously this year to include a brand new set of requirements and more recognition for Scouts that complete the program!

 Daily Programs

 Many program areas have some type of open program every Monday, Tuesday, Thursday, and Friday.
 This provides an opportunity for Scouts to simply do something with their buddy, or for a patrol or the entire troop to try an activity together.
 All activities are open on a first come-first served basis for registered campers.
 The following schedule is typical.
 Schedule is subject to change!
 A Master Schedule will be available to you during your session.